-Triptans are serotonin receptor agonists, meaning they are mimic the action of serotonin.
+Triptans are serotonin receptor agonists, meaning they mimic the action of serotonin.
 Some migraine sufferers call triptans "wonder drugs."
 Sumatriptan (Imitrex) is generally taken in pill form, or alternatively as a nasal sprayer, which acts faster and is effective for those experiencing dizziness and nausea.
 For those who suffer from severe migraines with vomiting and who end up in the hospital, the physician may offer you an Imitrex injection.
-If you buy your own Imitrex injector, you will be able to provide yourself the same shot without the extra steps (and additional time) needed for scheduling a doctor's visit.
-Nasal and subcutaneous procedures enter into the blood stream faster and help reduce pain more quickly.
+If you buy your own Imitrex injector, you will be able to provide yourself with the same shot without the extra steps (and additional time) needed for scheduling a doctor's visit.
+Nasal and subcutaneous procedures enter the bloodstream faster and help reduce pain more quickly.

 3. Alternative Therapies

 Many people who suffer from migraine headaches also find relief in alternative, non-medicinal treatments.
 However, these alternatives haven't been studied well enough to confirm or disprove their efficacy.
 Regardless, many people find relief from these treatments and commonly recommend them.

 Below are a few of the widely-used alternative therapies for migraines:

 Exercise, Massages, and Breathing and Relaxation Training